pbiggar/buggery/README.md

 ==============================

-introduction.md:  a longer introduction, including a code sample. tutorial.md:      a five minute lessn of everything you need to know faq.md:           Questions and answers. reference.md:     In depth language reference.
-Read only if you have a question.
+introduction.md:  a longer introduction, including a code sample. tutorial.md:      a five minute lesson with everything you need to know faq.md:           Questions and answers.

 ==============================
 Contact